gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrices.md

 Which is the same as our [scaling sample](webgl-2d-scale.html).

 Now I'm sure you might still be thinking "So what?
-What's the point?"
+What's the point?".
 That seems like a lot of work just to do the same thing we were already doing.